sphinx-doc/sphinx/Doc-26/library/stdtypes.rst

    for well-defined conversions.

 (3)
-   See section :ref:`built-in-funcs`, "Built-in Functions," for a full description.
+   See :ref:`built-in-funcs` for a full description.

 (4)
    Complex floor division operator, modulo operator, and :func:`divmod`.